ElementsProject/libwally-core/README.md

    structure members and exported functions.
 When configured, elements support must be disabled and the user must define `WALLY_ABI_NO_ELEMENTS` before including all wally header files.
 This option *must not be given if wally is being installed as a system/shared library*. (default: no).
-- `--enabled-standard-secp`.
+- `--enable-standard-secp`.
 Excludes support for features that are unavailable in the standard [libsecp256k1 library](https://github.com/bitcoin-core/secp256k1).
 - `--with-system-secp256k1=<package_name>`.
 Compile and link against a system-wide install of libsecp256k1 instead of the in-tree submodule. (default: not enabled).